 - 1. Buffalo Niagara International Airport Travelers paid the second-highest airfare in the nation several years ago.
 Over the last several years, airport fares have been driven down by powerhouse budget carriers such as Southwest Airlines, Jet Blue, and Frontier.
-Today, this airport is the hub for a huge travel market stretching deep into Upstate New York, Northern Pennsylvania and Southern Ontario. - 2.
+Today, this airport is the hub for a huge travel market stretching deep into Upstate New York, Northern Pennsylvania and Southern Ontario.
+In 2019, the airport began an \$80 million renovation project which will improve pedestrian flow, curbside congestion, meet and greet facilities, baggage claim capacity and security. - 2.
 The Town continues to be a hub of commercial and residential development in Western New York.
-During 2018, the Town issued 3,347 building permits with a construction value of \$36 million. - 3.
+During 2019, the Town issued 3,587 building permits with a construction value of \$45.8 million. - 3.
 There were some very exciting developments regarding businesses in Town.
-Western New York's first Chick-fil-a restaurant was opened on Walden Ave. in Cheektowaga in 2018.
-The Walden Galleria Mall continues to redesign and provide current stores and restaurants to maintain its status as a destination for Town residents as well as thousands of travelers from outside the area.
-Additionally, after years of Benderson development trying to market the Garden Village Plaza as a retail parcel, they have finalized plans to now change this from retail to warehouse distribution.
-This will clean up a very large parcel in the Town that has been vacant for years.
-This project continued to progress in 2018 and has a value of approximately \$12 million.
+Western New York's first Chick-fil-a restaurant was opened on Walden Ave. in Cheektowaga in 2018 and a second location was opened on Transit Rd. in our Town in 2019!
+Many businesses have expanded in our Town such as the DePaul Apple Blossom Apartments, Rosina Foods, Atwal Medical, API Heat Transfer and McKesson Pharmaceutical.
+Additionally, the Benderson redevelopment of the Garden Village Plaza from retail to warehouse distribution is taking shape and they have announced Cello-Pack as their first business tenant.
+This is cleaning up a very large parcel in the Town that has been vacant for years!